sage-code/maj/README.md

 ## Contribution

 If you think Maj has potential, you can contribute.
 We use Google Docs to host our documentation in addition to GitHub.
-Working with these tools is a skill by itself.
-You can demonstrate what you can do by working on the Maj project.
-It is also fun.
-Instead of playing videogames at least you do something potential useful.
+You can not edit these documents, they are protected.
+We use these documents as reference.
+GitHub project has secondary priority so it needs to be updated from the primary documentation manually.
+This is where we may need help.
+So if you have a github account you just need to fork and do pull request as any other GitHub project.

 **Community:**